 AWS Route 53 derived from Port 53

-AWS Route 53 is derived from the orientation of Port 53 that handles DNS for both the User Datagram Protocol (UDP) and Transmission control protocol (TCP) traffic needs.
+AWS Route 53 is derived from the orientation of Port 53.
+It handles DNS for both the User Datagram Protocol (UDP) and Transmission control protocol (TCP) traffic needs.

 Term “Route” in AWS Route 53

 The word ‘Route’ from AWS Route 53 may indicate the directing, or possibly the prevalent artery specifying convention.
-This is intended to offer the developers and industries, a tremendously dependable and cost-effective method to direct users to Internet applications.
+Route 53 is to offer the developers and industries, a tremendously dependable and cost-effective method.

 AWS Route 53 features

-Below are some of the effective features of AWS Route 53.
+Below are some of the effective features of AWS 53 features.
 So before you start using this concept for your work, better read the list of features available with AWS Route 53.

-A mobile app or a web-based UI is provided by AWS Management console for monitoring purpose and to sight the possessions on the run.
+AWS Management console provides a mobile app or a web-based UI is provided for monitoring purpose and to sight the possessions on the run.
 The Web UI afforded by AWS route 53 permits the user to manage and handle without creating any code.

-The resolution of DNS between VPC and local networks is achieved through Route 53 Resolver.
-DNS queries can be forwarded from local network to a Route 53 Resolver and put on qualified outlines to forward DNS queries to a local network from AWS instances.
-Both IPv4 and IPv6 formats are supported by AWS Route 53.
+Route 53 Resolver helps to get resolution of DNS between VPC and local networks.
+DNS queries gets forwarded from local network to a Route 53 Resolver and put on qualified outlines to forward DNS queries to a local network from AWS instances.
+AWS Route 53 supports both IPv4 and IPv6 formats.

-Amazon Route 53 together with AWS Identity and Access Management (IAM) helps in providing exceptional credentials, allowing the users within AWS account, limiting the access only for the required users.
-This is to have a secure system for a business in the long run.
+Amazon Route 53 together with AWS Identity and Access Management (IAM) helps in providing exceptional credentials.
+This allows the users within AWS account, limiting the access only for the required users.
+Also, this is to have a secure system for a business in the long run.
 When dealing with a long-term business or projects, it is good to have a secured process and thus, AWS Route 53 is good enough to offer the same.

-Get to know that AWS Route 53 is compatible with all the AWS apps like Amazon S3 buckets, Amazon EC2 instances, Amazon Cloud front distributions and so on.
-Monitoring the control of updating the DNS data is also managed by AWS Route 53.
+Get to know that AWS Route 53 is compatible with all the AWS apps.
+AWS Apps such as Amazon S3 buckets, Amazon EC2 instances, Amazon Cloud front distributions and so on.
+In addition, AWS Route 53 monitors the control of updating the DNS data.

-Have you ever realized that AWS Route 53’s servers are circulated all over the world?
+AWS Route 53’s servers are available all over the world

-Yes, AWS Route 53’s servers are circulated all over the world.
+Yes, AWS Route 53’s servers are available for anyone all over the world.
 It is easily possible to buy, manage domain names and mechanically construct DNS settings for the domains.
 Good to know that Route 53 excellently joins user requirements to infrastructure running in AWS like Amazon EC2 instances, or Amazon S3 buckets.

 AWS Route 53 is also helping to route the end-users to external AWS infrastructure.
 Amazon Route 53 is entirely submissive with Internet Protocol version 6 (IPv6).
-So now it’s clear that AWS Route 53 is a commanding DNS service, containing evidence on the mapping of IP addresses to domain names.
+So now it’s clear that AWS Route 53 is a commanding DNS service.
+It contains evidence on the mapping of IP addresses to domain names.

 AWS Route 53 – A profitable service

 Like many other AWS services, AWS Route 53 is a cost-effective service which has a pay-as-you-go option.
-The charge is based on the count of hosted regions created and maintained by the user and depending on the count of demands routed.
+The charge is depending on the count of hosted regions created and maintained by the user.
+Also, cost depends on the count of demands routed.
 When the domain is ready and initiated to run, choose the routing policy that perfectly fits the requirement.
 Before proceeding with this process, get to know the policy type functionalities.

 Policies of AWS Route 53

-There are few policies incorporated with AWS Route 53 and they are listed below:
+Policies of AWS Route 53 are listed below:

 One of the most common and as per the mentioned name, this is the simplest routing policy of Route 53.
-For example, when an application server is having a public IP address and if willing to utilize the human-readable IP address, AWS Route 53 can help in mapping the requested IP address to the available public IP.
-If this process is done, any browser requests with respect to that readable address get directed to the public IP address.
+For example, an application server is having a public IP address and if willing to utilize the human-readable IP address.
+Amazon Route 53 can help in mapping the requested IP address to the available public IP.
+When completing this process, any browser requests with respect to that readable address get directed to the public IP address.

 This is one which permits the users to select the supply targets depending on the users’ geographic position.
-For instance, if there is a need of all requests from India is set to route to a server positioned in a similar presence region to limit potential.
+For instance, a need of all requests from India is set to route to a server positioned in a similar presence region to limit potential.